-The present low EUA prices are only a symptom of the issues at hand: EU ETS has to be redesigned to fit its new role as a regional system with (loose) links to other systems worldwide.
-A more flexible supply system for allowances with a much longer time horizon (starting at 2050 and working the way down to 2030) has to be devised.
-Such system should take the effect of supplementary climate action and the availability of unused allowances into account, to a certain extent adapting supply to demand, of course without jeopardising the integrity of the ETS cap.
+The present low EUA prices are only a symptom of the issues at hand: EU ETS has to be redesigned to fit its new role as a regional EU based system with a more flexible supply system for allowances with a much longer time horizon starting at 2050 and working the way down to 2030.
+Such system should take the effect of supplementary climate actions and the availability of unused allowances into account, to a certain extent adapting supply to demand, of course without jeopardising the integrity of the ETS cap.

-3. Revising and strengthening the EU ETS.
+Revising and strengthening the EU ETS.

-EU climate policy should be aligned with the Commission's goal of increasing industry's share in the EU GDP to 20 % by 2020.
+EU climate policy must be aligned with the Commission's goal of increasing industry's share in the EU GDP to 20 % by 2020.
 In the absence of global emission pricing, continued industrial presence and further investment in Europe would require predictable long-term compensation at higher levels than now.
-Furthermore, all compensation and allocation of free allowances must be linked to actual production output and integrated into the ETS system.
+Furthermore, all compensation and allocation of free allowances, must be linked to actual production output and integrated into the ETS system.

-The report issued by the Commission to deal with these issues contains a brief analysis, and mentions some of the options for ETS reform.
+The report1 issued by the Commission to deal with these issues contains a brief analysis, and mentions some of the options for ETS reform.
 The analysis is however incomplete, lacking a discussion of both the effects of complementary policies and the competitiveness challenges for European industry.
 The present input from the Commission is therefore inadequate as a basis for a discussion of the content of structural reform.
 Some of the elements needed to improve the function of the ETS would be to change the allocation system to an ex post allocation and also to implement measures for a full EU based compensation for both the direct and indirect emissions for the sectors which are really impacted by carbon leakage